 OVERSEAS TRIP FOR TOP FOURSOME

 Meanwhile, the two respective winners of the General Smuts and Pietman Hugo Trophies can look forward to a six-day sponsored trip to Germany.
 This thanks to a partnership announced in 2019 between the SANWSA and Porex, a prominent Paarl-based supplier of machinery and oenological equipment to the wine industry.
-Thereby a representative each from Badsberg and Spier will be on their way this year – international travel regulations allow – in the company of last year’s winners, the cellarmasters of Flagstone and Badsberg, who could not do this trip.
+Thereby a representative each from Badsberg and Spier will be on their way this year – international travel regulations allow – in the company of last year’s winners, the cellarmasters of Robertson Winery and Wellington Wines, who could not do this trip.
 The foursome will visit a well-known fermentation company and filtration plant, as well as several wine cellars and a technical show.

 JUDGES’ FEEDBACK 2021